 The contrast with the new houses on the estates is profound.
 It is, in essence, a contrast between convenience and character.
 These old houses are themselves – they have mass, substance, personality – they have their own stories.
 The new houses are just blank pages.
 Will the stories created there leave an imprint on the new buildings in the same way they have on the old?
 I doubt it somehow.
 The old buildings are not simply receptacles for living in.
 They are themselves protagonists, characters in their stories.
 They have adapted – with varying degrees of success – to the changes in society, in the way people live, and in technology, and the palimpsests of those changes are written upon them.
 Have the new houses been built to last enough centuries to gain their own palimpsests, their own ghosts, to be characters in their own stories?
 Looking at the neat estates of bungalows and semis, it’s hard to imagine.
 Yes, the new buildings are more economical to heat, have regular-shaped rooms, conform to modern building standards.
 But with little expectation that new-builds will last more than, perhaps, 60 years, issues of sustainability must be measured against the hundreds of years of service given by the timber frames and quarried stone walls of the old buildings.
 What does that difference in life expectancy say about our society’s attitude to homes, to permanence, to community?

-Walking back through the high street to the car, I felt a acutely aware of the long line of people who have come to Presteign in the last millennium and more, to live, to trade, to pause – as I was doing – on a journey.
+Walking back through the high street to the car, I felt acutely aware of the long line of people who have come to Presteign in the last millennium and more, to live, to trade, to pause – as I was doing – on a journey.
 The buildings I passed have seen perhaps the last 20 generations of those people, who walked and shopped and greeted people on the street as I did that day.
 And in some indefinable way, the buildings are imprinted with their presence.

-For the last few weeks I have been researching the Lindisfarne Gospels for a chapter in my book, and writing an article about them for an e-magazine.
+For the last few weeks I have been researching the Lindisfarne Gospels and writing an article about them for an e-magazine.
 For those of you not familiar with the Lindisfarne Gospels, they are a lavishly illuminated hand-written book of the four Gospels (Matthew, Mark, Luke and John) of the New Testament, in Latin, produced by a scribe-artist called Eadfrith around 700CE, in the monastic community on the island of Lindisfarne (aka Holy Island) off the coast of Northumberland in North East England.
 About 250 years later, a word by word translation (or ‘gloss’) in Old English was added above each line by a priest-scribe called Adred, at Chester-le-Street where the community was then living, having fled the island after raids by Vikings.

 Incipit, Matthew’s gospel, Lindisfarne Gospels.
 British Library Cotton MS Nero D IV f.027r